goeaway/TrueLayerPokedex/README.md

 #### Handle certain errors from PokeApi differently

 When the project gets data from the PokeApi, it is possible this might fail somehow, the most common issue might be that the pokemon name was not recognised.
 In this scenario the PokeApi returns a 404.
 When the project sees this error it will return a response of the same status code to its caller.
 I think this could be improved slightly.
 Imagine a scenario where we hit some rate limit in the PokeApi, it would probably return a 429 response, but when the caller of our API sees this response they might think they've violated our rate limit, when in reality the API has violated the PokeApi's one.
-This might be confusing and I think could be improved by simply handling the response from the PokeApi differently for certain responses from it.
+This might be confusing and I think could be improved by handling the response from the PokeApi differently for certain responses.
 I didn't do this in this project because I didn't want to have to handle multiple different cases and worry that I had missed out an important one, so i err'd on the side of simplicity and just returned the PokeApi's response directly.

 ## Project structure overview